The 2017 NPR Music Jazz Critics Poll

 Votes: 24

 Cosmic chamber music.
-Mitchell travels the spaceways from planet to planet more nimbly than anyone since the sun god himself, with occasional electronics, sudden bursts of poetry and her flute's deft interweaving with violin and cello occasionally fooling you into thinking you're hearing recently-unearthed Sun Ra circa Strange Strings and the second Heliocentric Worlds.
+Mitchell travels the spaceways from planet to planet more nimbly than anyone since the sun god himself, with sine-wave electronics, sudden bursts of poetry and her flute's deft interweaving with violin and cello occasionally fooling you into thinking you're hearing recently-unearthed Sun Ra circa Strange Strings and the second Heliocentric Worlds.
 (FPE)

 6. Cécile McLorin Salvant, 'Dreams And Daggers'